cve-search/Plugins/plugins/team_collaboration/readme.md

 # About this plug-in
 This plug-in allows users to work together on tasks where actions have to be taken for CVEs.
 It adds a button to the CVE page to check or uncheck it and allows filtering through these CVEs.
+The plug-in has several user settings that can be modified to the users taste.

 Multiple instances of this plug-in can be run, provided you set up the plugins.ini file correctly.
 More information below.

 # Installation and setup
 The installation of this plug-in is like the installation of any